soroswap/core/README.md

 bash run.sh
 bash scripts/upload_addresses.sh
 ```
 Make sure that the origin is the soroswap/core.git ...
-Otherwise the only thing to do is to update the files on public and push them to main.
+Otherwise the only thing to do is to update the files on ./public and push them to main.

 If everything goes right.
 Vercel will serve the created .json files in the following API's: